ovh/docs/pages/cloud/private-cloud/vm_encrypt-vnkp/guide.es-us.md

 ### Encrypting a Datastore of a vSAN cluster

-you can encrypt the Datastore of a vSAN cluster instead of the virtual machines.
+You can encrypt the Datastore of a vSAN cluster instead of the virtual machines.

 Through your vSphere interface, go to your `vSAN cluster`{.action} on the right, select the `Configure`{.action} tab, scroll to **Data Services** and click `EDIT`{.action}.

 ![Activate vSAN data at rest encryption 01](images/04-activate-vsan-data-at-rest-encryption-01.png)

-Enable `Data-At-Rest encryption`{.action}, check `Wipe residual Data`{.action}, Choose your `Key Provider`{.action} and click `APPLY`{.action}.
+Enable `Data-At-Rest encryption`{.action}, check `Wipe residual Data`{.action}, choose your `Key Provider`{.action} and click `APPLY`{.action}.

 > [!primary]
 > A warning will inform you that a performance problem may occur when you enable these settings.
-Ignore them.
+Please ignore it.
 >

 ![Activate vSAN data at rest encryption 02](images/04-activate-vsan-data-at-rest-encryption-02.png)